patrickfrey/mewa/doc/faq.md

 ### How to implement pointers and arrays?

-Pointers and arrays are types on their own.
+In the example _language1_, pointers and arrays are types on their own.
+Both types are created on-demand.
+The array type is created when used in a declaration.
+A pointer is created when used in a declaration or as a result of an '&' address operator on a pointee reference type.
 An array of size 40 has to be declared as a separate type that differs from the array of size 20.
-For arrays, a mechanism for definition on-demand is needed.
-This applies to generics too.
+In this regard, arrays are similar to generics.
+But the analogies stop there.

 <a name="namespaces"/>